CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol---BGP.md

-The following commands show how the IPv4 link-local address *169.254.0.1* is used to install the route and static neighbor entry to facilitate proper forwarding without having to install an IPv4 prefix with IPv6 next hop in the kernel:
+The following commands show how the IPv4 link-local address *169.254.0.1* is used to install the route and static neighbor entry to facilitate proper forwarding without having to install an IPv4 prefix with IPv6 next hop in the kernel.
+Run the NCLU `net show route
+<address>` command or the vtysh `show ip route <address>` command.
+For
+example:

     cumulus@switch:~$ net show route 10.0.0.12
     RIB entry for 10.0.0.12